 Stock options are granted to our executive officers in order to maintain competitive pay packages and to align management's long-term interests with those of our stockholders.
 The compensation committee approves stock option grants to our executives and key personnel.
 Awards vest and options become exercisable based upon criteria established by the compensation committee.
-No stock options were awarded to the named executive officers in fiscal 2017.
-During fiscal 2016, 52,500 stock options were awarded to executive officers.
+No stock options were awarded to the named executive officers in fiscal 2018 and 2017.